Marketplace vs Website: What Southeast Asian brands need to know

 Marketing in Southeast Asia is a whole different ball game.
 Forget generic ads, you need to get creative and think local.
 Here’s the lowdown:

 • Social Media is Key: Platforms like Facebook, Instagram, and TikTok are incredibly popular.
 Use them to run targeted ads, engage with your audience, and build a community around your brand.
+Facebook Marketplace is also an effective channel for driving online sales in Southeast Asia, offering a large user base, low fees, and direct communication with buyers.

 • Influencer Marketing: Partnering with local influencers can be a game-changer.
 They have the trust of their followers and can help you reach a wider audience.
 Just make sure you choose influencers who align with your brand values.